mattkelly/workshop-rs/src/traits/defining_traits.md

 We have not defined an implementation for the `summarize` method.

-The complier will be responsible for enforcing that types provide an implementation for `summarize` if the type has the `Summary` trait.
+The compiler will be responsible for enforcing that types provide an implementation for `summarize` if the type has the `Summary` trait.

 A trait can have multiple methods in its body.